 I grew up in the Elm Grove area and live here now with my wife, Darcie, and our two daughters, Colette and Arabelle.
 They are tons of fun and make every day great for us!
 We try to spend as much quality time together as possible to build lasting and fun memories.
 When I have free time, I enjoy playing video games, riding my bike, and working on my car.

-I also volunteer for dental-related programs, such as Give Kids a Smile.
-I also go into the third-grade classes every February and educate kids about Children’s Dental Health Month.
+I also volunteer for dental-related programs, such as Give Kids a Smile, and go into the first-grade classes every February and educate kids about Children’s Dental Health Month.
 I like being involved with the youth in the community, teaching them about oral health and giving them a positive impression of dentistry early on.